os-cloud/leap-2-2-4-process/README.md

 ansible -m script -a /opt/openstack-ansible/scripts/setup-openstack-for-test.sh 'utility_all[0]'
 ```

+The previous script will create the following:

+  * New flavors
+  * Neutron L2 and L3 networks
+  * Neutron routers
+  * Setup security groups
+  * Create test images
-The previous script will create new flavors, L2 and L3 networks, routers, setup security groups, create test images, 2 L2 network test VMs, 2 L3 network test VMs w/ floating IPs, 2 Cinder-volume test VMs, 2 new cinder volumes which will be attached to the Cinder-volume test VMs, and upload a mess of files into a Test-Swift container.
+  * 2 L2 network test VMs
+  * 2 L3 network test VMs w/ floating IPs
+  * 2 Cinder-volume test VMs
+  * 2 new cinder volumes which will be attached to the Cinder-volume test VMs
+  * Upload an assortment of files into a Test-Swift container

 Once the cloud is operational it's recommended that images be created so that the environment can be
 reverted to a previous state should there ever be a need.
 See